aiddata/geo-hpc/README.md

 static files/resources used by other scripts (e.g., images, text templates, pdfs)

+### Scr

+Scratch - misc scripts and tools not critical to running geo framework

 ## Tests

 py-test based tests for testing geo utiltiies and components